 Mel has worked as an advocate and crisis counselor for victims of sexual assault, stalking, domestic violence and human trafficking in both Washington, D.C. and Baltimore, MD.
 She’s been happy to bring her professional experience and expertise to Hollaback! projects like the Safer Spaces Campaign.
 She has also worked closely with the Baltimore-based art activist group FORCE: Upsetting Rape Culture on their project The Monument Quilt, which is a public healing space by and for survivors of rape and abuse.
 A survivor of rape herself, Mel has been quoted in several pieces citing the importance of the project and connecting its mission to Hollaback’s of ending street harassment.
 Mel completed a 65-hour Human Trafficking Assessment & Emergency Response training with the Polaris Project and a 32-hour Sexual Assault Victim Advocate Training with MCASA, as well as training courses discussing Suicide Assessment & Management (Dr. Ali Khadivi, Ph.D.), Self-Harm (RAINN), Survivors of Incest (RAINN), Trauma-Informed Care (SARC Maryland) and Mediation practices (Harford County Department of Community Services).
 She is also a certified Domestic Violence/Sexual Assault Hospital Companion.

 Mel’s latest project will be writing about feminism, social issues and her experiences as a mixed race woman.
 In the past, she produced and ran a podcast called The FAP Cast as a fun way to initiate feminist dialogue.
 Mel was also a core member of the Visions in Feminism Collective in DC from 2011 to 2013.
 Mel learned a lot about the difficulties of mobilizing people for direct action when she was part of Unite Women Maryland and organized the Rally Against the War On Women on April 28th, 2012.
-One of the coolest things to happen was having her portrait (alongside new Director Brittany Oliver) featured in Baltimore’s first mural for Stop Telling Women To Smile and to have it recently plastered on a wall in New York City.
+One of the coolest things to happen was having her portrait (alongside former Director Brittany Oliver) featured in Baltimore’s first mural for Stop Telling Women To Smile and to have it recently plastered on a wall in New York City.
 You can contact her at melanietkeller[at]gmail.com and follow her on Twitter @TheFAPCast.

 Wanna bring Hollaback!
 Baltimore to your campus, group, or conference?
 Email us at [email protected].